jimeh/facebooker_plus/README.markdown

       extend_application_with_facebooker_plus
     end

+## Use Memcache for Session storage

+Due to third party cookies being blocked on some browsers, the default cookie storage for session data does not work when you're developing an iframe application.
+Instead you need to store the session data on the server.
+This can be done in a few different way, but the generally recommended method is to use memcached.

+For this you will need to have memcached installed and working, and then simply add add the following to your `config/environment.rb` file:

+    config.action_controller.session_store = :mem_cache_store

 ## Initiate Facebooker Plus in Your App

 Simply place the following line of code in your ApplicationController, before Facebooker's `ensure_application_is_installed_by_facebook_user`: